shivammathur/setup-php/README.md

 ### Cache Node.js Dependencies

-If you project has node.js dependencies, you can persist npm's or yarn's internal cache directory.
-Dependencies cached install faster.
-The files cached are available across check-runs and will reduce the workflow execution time.
+If your project has node.js dependencies, you can persist npm's or yarn's cache directory.
+The cached files are available across check-runs and will reduce the workflow execution time.

-**Note:** Please do not cache `node_modules` directory as that will have side-effects.

 ```yaml
 - name: Get node.js cache directory